ajhicks0816/hw5workdayscheduler/README.md

 Create a basic calendar application that allows a user to save events for each hour of the workday.

 ## Usage
-This work day sceduler tool can be used as a reminder about day to day activities..
+This work day scheduler tool can be used as a reminder about daily activities..

 ## Challenges
-Understanding the process of how to write what is being asked of me in
+Understanding the process of the code.
+How to continue to build upon what is given to get to the end result.

 ## Motivation
+Completing the assignment.

 ## Mock-up